khalvai/Hexagonal-DDD-Assignment/README.md

-assignment project for demonstrating skills
+An assignment project for skill demonstration.